icaroribeiro/hash-code-challenge/README.md

 ### Data Record

-First, it is necessary to illustrate the data to be registered before getting one or more products with the possibility of discounts.
+First, it is necessary to illustrate the data to be registered before obtaining one or more products with the possibility of discounts.

 (P.S., consider that no data is recorded prior to this explanation).